 Thank you once again to all members for your commitment through COVID-19.
 Previous alert levels have shown that we are strongest when united and your support is much appreciated.
 A special acknowledgement to all of our members working in DHBs around the country.
 In our regular meeting with DHB managers we've heard how much work has been happening in trying to get back to business as usual.

 We also acknowledge all the physiotherapists in DHBs and private practice who have been supporting student clinical placements.
-The Schools of Physiotherapy and PBNZ are very conscious of working to ensure students have sufficient clinical practice to meet the thresholds.
+The Schools of Physiotherapy and Physiotherapy Board are very conscious of working to ensure students have sufficient clinical practice to meet the thresholds.
 This only happens because physiotherapists already working under pressure are sharing their expertise with the next generation of physios.

 Guidance for Physiotherapists

 PNZ has worked with he Physiotherapy Board on guidance for the profession through COVID-19 alert levels.
 Please refer to physioboard.org.nz for information on seeing patients in a non-DHB setting.
 For physiotherapists working in District Heath Boards please follow the advice of your DHB.
-The PNZ Paediatric Special Interest Group have also put out guidance for physios working in schools.
+The PNZ Paediatric Special Interest Group have also have guidance for physios working in schools.

 Advocating for Physiotherapy